nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal.md

 ## Distributions

-The distribution page provides the list of all the Nuxeo Platform versions to download.s
+The distribution page provides the list of all the Nuxeo Platform versions to download.

 ![]({{file name='distributions.png'}} ?w=600,border=true)